thacherT1D/new-angular-curriculum/01 - Your First App.md

 * Why learn Angular JS over other frameworks like Ember, Backbone, Knockout, etc?
 * People have some very strong opinions about Angular.
 What are 3 common complaints people have about Angular?
 * Is Angular an MVC framework?
 * Turn to the Angular docs.
 Find `ng-app`.
 What is it and what does it do?
-What does `ng` stand for?

 ## Resources